-We are going to try and explain how Google ranks websites and how the Google search has changed over time.
+We are going to try and explain how Google ranks websites and how their process has changed over time.

-There are many search engines out there ranking websites, but Google is far and away the most popular, claiming approximately 65% of searches around the globe.
+There are many search engines out there ranking websites, but a Google search is far and away the most popular, claiming approximately 65% of searches around the globe.

 What is the Google algorithm?

 Google’s algorithm is series of complex computer programs used to rank websites and determine which ones to display in Search Engine Results Pages — better known as “SERPs.”

 A SERP is a page shown by a search engine in response to a query made by someone.
 A Google search sends out bots or automated web crawlers to scan every website around the world to understand what they are about and determine where to display them in results pages.

 The goal of Google’s algorithm is simple…to provide every single person who performs a search with an ordered list of the most relevant websites for their query.